opencv-ai/opencv-blog/Modelplace_Cloud_API/Object_detection/README.md

 else:
    raise RuntimeError(response.status_code, response.text)
 ```
-If successful, /process returns task_id, which identifies the task created in the cloud.
+If successful, **/process** returns *task_id*, which identifies the task created in the cloud.

 ## Step 4: Get the result of the model using /task method
-### 4.1 Set the task_id in the query parameters
+### 4.1 Set the task_id in the query parameters.
+Set *true* value for 'visualize' to get a built-in  visualization of how the model performs.

 ``` python
 params = (
     ('task_id', process_data['task_id']),